Florida Prenatal and Infant Screen

 • 41.8% of preterm and low birth weight births were classified as having a positive screen.

-The Florida Universal Infant Screen is:
+The Florida Infant Screen is:

 • Predictive of postneonatal death: 57.9% of postneonatal deaths occur among the infants who had a positive score screen of 4+.